What We Buy and Donít Buy

 Our Buyers WANT to buy from small businesses because:

 We RARELY, if ever, buy these products and/or services on the open market:

-You must first submit a pre-qualification proposal to be considered for any construction contracts.
-But before doing this, contact one of our construction Contracts Specialists (for example: Philip Gardner at 631-344-5475) to learn when the next review of new applications will take place.
+Contact one of our construction Contracts Specialists (for example: Philip Gardner at 631-344-5475) to learn when the next review of new applications will take place.

 Contractors must submit all of the following documentation for consideration: